Agri Weekly Report: Motilal Oswal

-According to Motilal Oswal, NCDEX Soya bean traded in a sideways range in the preceding week closing at Rs.3775.
+According to Motilal Oswal, NCDEX Soya bean traded with negative bias in the preceding week and is currently trading close to key support of Rs.3700.

 Motilal Oswal's report on Agri Weekly